ai-winter/ros_motion_planning/README.md

     ```bash
     cd scripts/
-    ./build.sh
-    # you may need to install it by: sudo apt install python-catkin-tools
+    ./build.sh  # you may need to install catkin-tools using: sudo apt install python-catkin-tools
     ```

 6. Execute the code.